Calliophis bivirgatus: Description

 This species was assigned to the new world coral snake genus Maticora until phylogenetic studies revealed this species to be nested within the tropical coral snake species clade Calliophis and sister species to Calliophis intestinalis, the banded Malaysian coral snake.

 This is a medium-sized coral snake with a slender body.
 The adult can reach 1.8 m long.
 It has a red head, tail and belly.
-The back is dark blue to black in color, and it usually has a large blue or white stripe on each flank.
+The back is dark blue or black in colour, and it usually has a large blue or white stripe on each flank.

 The snake, especially when juvenile, is often confused with the pink-headed reed snake (Calamaria schlegeli) as they share similar habitat and appearance.
 But the latter is much smaller, reaching a maximum length of 50 cm.
 The reed snake is nonvenomous, while the coral snake is potentially lethal.
 They also are very similar to another venomous snake, the red-headed krait (Bungarus flaviceps).